Doctor Foster (TV series): Broadcast

 In South Korea, Doctor Foster aired on KBS 1TV from 25 January 2016 to 9 January 2018.
-Due to the COVID-19 pandemic, as well as the immense popularity of its local adaptation which aired on JTBC, the latter will re-air Doctor Foster following the end of the local adaptation.
+Due to the COVID-19 pandemic, as well as the immense popularity of its local adaptation The World of the Married which aired on JTBC, the latter will re-air Doctor Foster following the end of Married.
 Graceful Friends, the drama that was supposed to air after the local adaptation, was pushed back to July 2020.